You didn’t expect to be here.

 First step: Free 15-minute consultation — no pressure, no commitment

-Who I work with: Adults navigating grief and loss
+Who I work with: Adults navigating grief, chronic illness, and life-altering diagnoses

 Session format: In-person in Dover, DE or telehealth